open-goal/launcher/README.md

 ## Development

 We are using Tauri to build a native app, but still with simple Web technology.
-You will need to setup the prerequesites using the instructions here https://tauri.studio/docs/getting-started/prerequisites
+You will need to setup the prerequesites using the instructions here: https://tauri.studio/docs/getting-started/prerequisites

 > Additionally, this presumes your environment has WebView2 (windows) or webkit2 (linux) already available.
 This is a requirement for end-users as well!
 Many modern OSes already ship with such a thing, but it's something we'll need to investigate.